nickpoorman/nickpoorman.github.io/about/index.md

-Nick is a data software enthusiast, building OSS software and is cuurrently the Director of Engineering at Swirlds Labs building teams that build the Hedera hashgraph (blockchain).
+Nick is a data software enthusiast, building OSS software and is building SaaS apps.
 When Nick is not at a computer, you can find him out racing sailboats and involved with various entrepreneurial ventures.

 {{< lightbox imgstyle="border-radius: 8px; margin-top: 50px;" name="*nickpoorman_1456852944_6*" width="500">}}